OWASP/Top10/2017/en/0xA2-Authentication.md

 * Do not ship or deploy with any default credentials, particularly for admin users
 * [Store passwords using a modern one way hash function](https://www.owasp.org/index.php/Password_Storage_Cheat_Sheet#Leverage_an_adaptive_one-way_function), such as Argon2 or PBKDF2, with sufficient work factor to prevent realistic GPU cracking attacks.
 * Implement weak password checks, such as testing new or changed passwords against a list of the [top 10000 worst passwords](https://github.com/danielmiessler/SecLists/tree/master/Passwords).
-* Remove outdated complexity rules and password rotation controls, replacing with NIST 800-63 controls (minimum 8 and at least 64 character length passwords).
-* Password managers should not be blocked to facilitate advanced users to use long, random passwords.
+* Align password length, complexity and rotation policies  with [NIST 800-63 B's guidelines in section 5.1.1 for Memorized Secrets](https://pages.nist.gov/800-63-3/sp800-63b.html#memsecret) or other modern, evidence based password policies
-* Ensure registration, credential recovery, and API pathways are hardened against account enumeration attacks by using the same messages for all outcomes.
+* Ensure registration, credential recovery, and API pathways are hardened against account enumeration attacks by using the same messages for all outcomes
-* Where possible, implement multi-factor authentication to prevent credential stuffing, brute force, automated, and stolen credential attacks, or as per NIST 800-63 require longer passwords (at least 12-16 characters minimum) if MFA is not an option
+* Where possible, implement multi-factor authentication to prevent credential stuffing, brute force, automated, and stolen credential attacks
-* Permit users to logout and enforce the logout on the server.
 * Log authentication failures and alert administrators when credential stuffing, brute force, other attacks are detected.

 Large and high performing organizations should consider using a federated identity product or service that includes common identity attack protections, multi-factor authentication, monitoring, and alerting of identity misuse.
 Additionally, they may wish to implement rate limiting to limit the impact of automated attacks against APIs from credential stuffing, brute force, and default password attacks.
 The use of weak credential recovery such as "Questions and Answers" should be retired and data expunged from the system.